-By utilizing strong duality, we can establish the convergence of Algorithm~\ref{algo: one} by demonstrating the convergence of the dual problem~\eqref{eq: dual_form} under robust push-pull with information-sharing noise.
-However, existing results on the convergence of DO with robust push-pull only hold when the objective function $f_{i}$ is both strongly convex and Lipschitz smooth~\cite{pu2020robust, chen2023differentially}.
-It is important to note that the dual objective function $f_{i}$ in~\eqref{eq: dual_form} often loses its strong convexity due to the introduction of the convex conjugate function $F_{i}^{*}$, even if $F_{i}$ in~\eqref{eq: problem} is strongly convex.
-Therefore, we extend a convergence of dual variables under robust push-pull with information-sharing noise even for non-convex objectives.
-On the other hand, Huang et al.~\cite{huang2024differential} have shown that the algorithm fails to achieve $\epsilon$-differential privacy with Laplace noises when the chosen step sizes are not summable, i.e., $\sum_{k=0}^{\infty} \alpha_{k} = \infty$ and $\sup_{k \geq 0} \alpha_{k} < \infty$.
-Therefore, under the Laplacian noise, only with summable step sizes it is meaningful to study the convergence and privacy performance.
+By leveraging strong duality, we establish the convergence of Algorithm~\ref{algo: one} by proving the convergence of the dual problem~\eqref{eq: dual_form} under robust push-pull with information-sharing noise.
+However, existing convergence results for dual optimization (DO) with robust push-pull require the objective function $f_{i}$ to be strongly convex and Lipschitz smooth~(\cite{pu2020robust, chen2023differentially}).
+It is important to note that the dual objective $f_{i}$ in~\eqref{eq: dual_form} often loses strong convexity due to the convex conjugate function $F_{i}^{*}$, even when $F_i$ in~\eqref{eq: problem} is strongly convex.
+Therefore, we extend the convergence of dual variables under robust push-pull to non-convex objectives.
+Additionally, \cite{huang2024differential} show that $\epsilon$-DP cannot be achieved with Laplace noise if step sizes are not summable (i.e., $\sum_{k=0}^{\infty} \alpha_{k} = \infty$ and $\sup_{k \geq 0} \alpha_{k} < \infty$).
+Thus, only summable step sizes ensure meaningful convergence and privacy performance under Laplacian noise.

-Hence, we will first demonstrate that using the proposed algorithm and the summable step size, the variables for dual DO problems can converge to a neighborhood of a stationary point even with non-convex $f_{i}$.
-Then, we show the convergence of primal variables of problem~\eqref{eq: problem} under DP-DGT.
+We first demonstrate that, with the proposed algorithm and summable step sizes, dual variables for non-convex $f_{i}$ can converge to a neighborhood of a stationary point.
+Then, we show the convergence of primal variables in problem~\eqref{eq: problem} under DP-DGT.